Jccc-l/AI-TeachAssist/README.md

-# Artificial Intelligence Educational Assistance System
+# AI Teaching Assistance System

 This is an artificial intelligence educational assistance system that supports gesture control and voice recognition.